alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

     T(C) ≈ 0.27 × 1.6 × 10^18 g ≈ 0.4 × 10^18 g.

 So a little bit under half a million million million grams.
+The official name is "half an exagram", although we can call it more familiarly "half a teraton", which has more punch.
 Some part of that has by now been absorbed by the oceans and other natural processes, but most of it remains there.
 Good!
 We are getting there.